 I like that.
 I like that I kept thinking the cast was overkill given the screen time of some of the characters, etc. That tells me the studio gives a damn about the anime they’re producing, not just looking to churn out material.
 I will always admire that in a production, whether I like the final product or not.
 And when I really like the final product, that makes it all the better.

-Apparently there’s a handful of characters from the manga that didn’t appear in S1 of Nagatoro.
-While I presume they’ll appear in S2, and there add to the craziness around Nagatoro and Hachiouji, I like how this show basically restricted itself to 2 + 3 + 1 characters.
-Shows—and characters—get too hard to keep up with when there’s tons of characters.
+While the number of characters notably increased from S1 to S2, and thereby add to the craziness around Nagatoro and Hachiouji, I like how this show basically restricts itself to 2 + 3 + 1 characters (Nagatoro and Senpai, the three gyaru buddies, and the art club president).
+Shows—and characters—get too hard to keep up with when there are tons of characters.
 Some shows handle that well of course, but most don’t.
 So I generally like when a cast is fairly limited.
 In this case, the limited number of characters allows all the spotlight to remain on Nagatoro and Senpai.
-The tres amigas contribute very positively when they’re around, but it’s all based on the interaction between Nagatoro and Hachiouji.
+Most everyone contributes very positively when they’re around, but it’s all based on the interaction between Nagatoro and Hachiouji.

 You’d think this would make for a boring or predictable show.
 It does do the latter, but not the former.
 But even the predictability has a positive effect.
 You know Nagatoro-san is about to mess with Hachiouji, and when it happens, it does not disappoint!
 It’s very effective.